-The controls comprise a control lever, to turn the fire on and off and adjust the gas rate, and a flame adjuster to alter the flame picture (NG models only).
+The control comprises a control lever, to turn the fire on and off and adjust the gas rate.
 The control lever is located at the top right hand side of the fire.
 Depressing the control lever fully operates the igniter and lights the pilot flame and ignition rate gas.
 Once the pilot is established raising the lever allows medium and finally high gas settings.
 The fire is turned off when the control lever is fully raised.
+To light the fire proceed as follows :-